Teeth grinding (bruxism) treatment in Oakleigh

 Have you ever woken up with a headache?
 Have you noticed your jaw clicking, or felt a twinge of pain in your jaw muscles or temples?
 If the answer to any of these questions is yes, then you might be experiencing bruxism.

-Bruxism is the medical term for grinding and clenching your teeth.
-It is a very common disorder, and as it usually occurs during sleep, many people are unaware that they are doing it.
-Bruxism can also occur in the daytime when a person is stressed or upset.
+Bruxism is the medical term for clenching and grinding your teeth.
+It is a prevalent disorder, and as it usually occurs during sleep, many people are unaware that they are doing it.
+Bruxism can also happen in the daytime when a person is stressed or upset.

 Do I have bruxism?

-While some people may not be aware of their teeth grinding or clenching, there are some tell-tale signs which may indicate you have the condition.
+While some people may not be aware of their teeth grinding or clenching, there are some tell-tale signs and symptoms which may indicate you have the condition.
 These include:

 - Morning headaches